syncfusion-content/blazor-docs/blazor/diagram/style.md

 ![Segment Thumb style in Blazor Diagram](images/OrthogonalThumbStyle.png)

 ## How to customize the bezier and straight segment thumb
-To change the appearance of the Bezier and Straight connector segment, use the following CSS code:
+To customize the visual appearance of Bezier and Straight connector segments, apply the following CSS code:

 ```cshtml
 <style>